 |Youth wage (under 18 years of age)||$8.63 an hour||$8.85 an hour|

 The state minimum-wage is higher than the federal minimum-wage, so employees who are covered by both laws must be paid the higher state minimum-wage.

 Minimum-wage rates apply to all hours worked, whether part time or full time.

 Employees must be paid at least the current minimum-wage rate, no matter how they are paid.

 No employer may take a tip credit against minimum wages in Minnesota.

 An employee must be paid at least the minimum wage per hour, plus any tips the employee might earn.

-Review the enterprise's past four quarterly tax estimates or the previous year audit statement.
+Review the employer's past four quarterly tax estimates or the previous year audit statement.